Joseph Wulf: Early life

-Born in Chemnitz, Germany, the child of a wealthy Jewish merchant, Wulf was raised from 1917 in Krakow, Poland, and educated there in Jewish studies and agriculture.
+Born in Chemnitz, Germany, the child of a wealthy Jewish merchant, Wulf was raised from 1917 in Kraków, Poland, and educated there in Jewish studies and agriculture.
 His father had hoped he would become a rabbi, but he turned instead to writing.

-He married Jenta Falik-Dachner, with whom he had a son, David.
+Before the war, he married Jenta Falik-Dachner, with whom he had a son, David.

 The Holocaust

+After Nazi Germany occupied Poland in 1939, sparking World War II, the Wulf family was deported to the Kraków Ghetto.
+He became close to famed poet/songwriter Mordechai Gebirtig and painter Abraham Neumann in the ghetto.

+Wulf joined a group of Jewish resistance fighters, but he was captured and imprisoned in the Auschwitz concentration camp in 1943, slave labor subcamp Buna-Monowitz.
+While there, he made the decision to dedicate his life to exposing Nazi crimes.
+This commitment found fruition after the war, working for the Jewish Historical Commission in Krakow and co-founding of the Centre for the History of Polish Jews in Paris.
+There, he recorded a number of Yiddish songs to preserve the work of his ghetto friend Gebirtig and of Jakub Weingarten.
+He also preserved two songs he composed while in Auschwitz, including Sunbeams, which features prominently in the 2023 film The Zone of Interest.

-After Nazi Germany occupied Poland in 1939, sparking World War II, the Wulf family was deported to the Krakow Ghetto.
-Wulf joined a group of Jewish resistance fighters, but he was captured and imprisoned in the Auschwitz concentration camp.
-He survived after fleeing, on 18 January 1945, during one of the notorious death marches that took place just before the camp's liberation, when the SS forced inmates to move to different camps.
+He survived one of the notorious death marches that took place just before the camp's liberation, when the SS forced inmates to move to different camps after fleeing, on 18 January 1945.

 Wulf's wife and son survived the war by hiding with Polish peasants, but he lost his father, mother, brother, mother-in-law, and young niece.